lwiest/BASICCompiler/readme.md

 > java StarTrek
 ```

-##BASICCompiler Language Specification
+##BASIC Compiler Language Specification

 Find more information about the implemented BASIC language in [doc/BASICCompilerLanguage.pdf](doc/BASICCompilerLanguage.pdf).

 ##Samples

 Find sample BASIC programs from David Ahl's classic _BASIC Computer Games_ books, original (used with permission) and modified, in folder [samples](samples).
-Below are some transcripts of runs from compiled sample BASIC programs:
+Below are transcripts of runs from some compiled sample BASIC programs:

 ```
 F:\BASICCompiler>java 3dplot